jmcnamara/XlsxWriter/dev/docs/source/worksheet.rst

    :type  col:         int
    :type  options:     dict

-   :returns:  0: Success.
+   :returns: XW_NO_ERROR: Success.
-   :returns: -1: Row or column is out of worksheet bounds.
+   :returns: XW_ERROR_WORKSHEET_INDEX_OUT_OF_RANGE: Row or column is out of
+                                                    worksheet bounds.
+   :returns: None: The chart (or the combined one) was already inserted.

 This method can be used to insert a chart into a worksheet.
 A chart object is created via the Workbook :func:`add_chart()` method where the chart type is